statOmics/proteomicsShortCourse/docs/pages/sdaMsqrobDesign.md

 2. For a 6 vs 6 comparison
 3. For a 9 vs 9 comparison

-The data can be found at proteomicsShortCourse > data > quantification > cancer.
+The data can be found at proteomicsShortCourse/data/quantification/breastcancer

 Perform an MSqRob analysis for each peptide file.
 What is the impact of the sample size on the results?
 Explain why.